Peter-TMK/Learn_NodeJS/README.md

-## A well-detailed and comprehensive documentation of my journey in learning NodeJS with FCC.
+## A well-detailed and comprehensive documentation of my journey learning NodeJS with FCC.

 ## NodeJS